bodrick/awesome/TOPICS.md

 *   [public-apis/public-apis](https://github.com/public-apis/public-apis) - A collective list of free APIs
 *   [NARKOZ/guides](https://github.com/NARKOZ/guides) - Design and development guides

+## hacktoberfest2023

+*   [loft-sh/devpod](https://github.com/loft-sh/devpod) - Codespaces but open-source, client-only and unopinionated: Works with any IDE and lets you use any cloud, kubernetes or just localhost docker.
+*   [loft-sh/vcluster](https://github.com/loft-sh/vcluster) - vCluster - Create fully functional virtual Kubernetes clusters - Each vcluster runs inside a namespace of the underlying k8s cluster.
+It's cheaper than creating separate full-blown clusters and it offers better multi-tenancy and isolation than regular namespaces.
+*   [horsicq/Detect-It-Easy](https://github.com/horsicq/Detect-It-Easy) - Program for determining types of files for Windows, Linux and MacOS.
+*   [ServiceNowDevProgram/code-snippets](https://github.com/ServiceNowDevProgram/code-snippets) - ServiceNow's Code Snippets community repository, managed by the Developer Program and the sndevs community.
+*   [go-gitea/gitea](https://github.com/go-gitea/gitea) - Git with a cup of tea!
+Painless self-hosted all-in-one software development service, including Git hosting, code review, team collaboration, package registry and CI/CD

 ## ide

 *   [loft-sh/devpod](https://github.com/loft-sh/devpod) - Codespaces but open-source, client-only and unopinionated: Works with any IDE and lets you use any cloud, kubernetes or just localhost docker.